sourcegraph/handbook/content/engineering/code-intelligence/index.md

 2019 - While looking for more efficient alternatives to language servers we found LSIF (Language Server Index Format) which provided an index-based implementation of precise code navigation (similar to srclib) with the advantage of being able to build on top of the work done in the LSP community (LSIF and LSP are sister protocols).

-2020 and beyond - The Code Intelligence team is responsible for how Sourcegraph understands code and for providing data that powers semantic search, campaigns and code insights.
+2020 and beyond - The Code Intelligence team is responsible for how Sourcegraph understands code and for providing data that powers semantic search, batch changes, and code insights.
 Our API is the point of discovery for the knowledge graph for all source code.

 ## Vision